 His fascination with the unusual evolved into a life-long pursuit for answers into the afterlife, not merely the study of earth-bound energy, but years of science-based research using a multitude of specially engineered equipment to measure fluctuations in the environment… more specifically, to communicate with the dead.

-Now a pioneer in the “para field,” Bagans is giving everyone a chance to experience the spine-chilling vibe of the spirit world at the new Zak Bagans’ The Haunted Museum located in downtown Las Vegas.
+Now a pioneer in the paranormal field Bagans is giving everyone a chance to experience the spine-chilling vibe of the spirit world at the new Zak Bagans’ The Haunted Museum located in downtown Las Vegas.

 The 11,000-square foot property built in 1938 was originally owned by Cyril S. Wengert, a prominent businessman.
 Through the years, hostile spirits have been rumored to roam the halls terrorizing past occupants, family members who passed away there whose energy remains.
 Long-time Las Vegans even claim dark rituals took place in the home’s basement during the 1970’s.

 Paranormal enthusiasts visiting Zak Bagans’ The Haunted Museum will venture down creepy winding hallways and secret passages into more than 30 rooms that rival scenes from Hollywood horror films, setting the stage for frightening facts about each paranormal piece such as the Dybbuk Box known as the world’s most haunted object.
 The vintage wine cabinet inspired the movie “The Possession” and is said to house a malicious spirit.
-Shortly following its arrival, holes mysteriously began to appear around the artifact.
-A Las Vegas marketing executive also witnessed a black-cloaked figure pass through the exhibit’s closed door during a private tour with Bagans.
+Shortly following its arrival, mysterious protruding holes began to appear in the walls around the artifact as if something was trying to break out from within the exhibit.
+A Las Vegas marketing executive and Bagans both witnessed a black-cloaked figure pass through the exhibit’s closed door during a private tour.
+This has also been seen by multiple guests and staff at the museum.

 Among the hundreds of terrifying possessions, museum-goers can even peek inside the VW death van in which Dr. Jack Kevorkian ended the suffering of terminally ill patients as well as get a close-up look at the “Propofol chair” from Michael Jackson’s death room.